Skip to main content

 Thyroid Function and Metabolic Slowdown

-The reduction in observed during prolonged dieting is directly linked to changes in thyroid hormone activity.
+The reduction in metabolic rate observed during prolonged dieting is directly linked to changes in thyroid hormone activity.
 The process is more complex than a simple decrease in production; it involves a shift in the conversion pathway of thyroid hormones.

 The body produces primarily thyroxine (T4), which is relatively inactive.
 For it to exert its full metabolic effect, it must be converted in peripheral tissues to triiodothyronine (T3), the more active form.
 During a caloric deficit, the body conserves energy by reducing the activity of the enzyme responsible for this conversion.